Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/hot-tips/0450-12-29-hot-starting.md

 > This image ![keymon]{: height="24px"} shows you which buttons or wheel on a mouse has been used, and which keyboard buttons pressed.

-1. Go to a Tasking Manager (TM) site, for example <http://tasks.hotosm.org/>, using your <http://www.openstreetmap.org> login.
-Authorise the Tasking Manager to access your OpenStreetMap account,
+1. Go to a Tasking Manager (TM) site, for example <http://tasks.hotosm.org/>.
+Using your <http://www.openstreetmap.org> login, authorise the Tasking Manager to access your OpenStreetMap account.
 2. Start on a project designed for new mappers - these are often 'buildings only' projects.
 3. Read the **Description** and **Instructions** and make sure you understand what is needed before you start.
 4. The mapping is checked by 'validators' who often send messages giving valuable feedback on your contributions.